Freedom is a heavy load, a great and strange burden for the spirit to undertake…

 Signe illuminates broader societal patterns of gendered violence, the systemic institutional silencing of survivors, and the absences that follow.

-By isolating and enlarging these names, the series invites reflection on absence, memory, and endurance.
-Functioning as both a reflective archive and a commentary on the social structures that shape recognition and visibility, the work asks viewers to engage with time, repetition, and remembrance in a contemplative space.
+The series invites reflection on absence, memory, and endurance.
+Functioning as both an archive and a commentary on the social structures that shape recognition and visibility, the images engage with questions of time, repetition, and remembrance.